 Hancock: If you don't move, your head is going up his ass.
 Y'all fellas sure you wanna ride this train?
 Matrix:(mocking) Choo, choo, asshole...
 (Hancock shoves Matrix's head up Man Mountain's ass, with accompanying bystander squick)

-Not just that — at the start of the movie, he makes a similar threat against a whole car full of Hispanic gang members, ending in this gem:
+Not just that — at the start of the movie, he makes a similar threat against a whole car full of Vietnamese gang members, ending in this gem:

 Hancock: And you drew the short stick, 'cause your head's going up my ass.